Patiromer (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Patiromer may keep other medicines from working properly.
-Do not use patiromer within 3 hours before or after you take another medicine.
+- This medicine may keep other medicines from working properly.
+Do not use patiromer within 3 hours before or after you take another oral medicine.

 Warnings While Using This Medicine:

-- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, bowel blockage, or other bowel movement problems (such as constipation or impaction).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease, bowel blockage, or other bowel movement problems (including constipation or impaction).
+Tell your doctor if you have had surgery for a bowel movement disorder.

 - Your doctor will do lab tests at regular visits to check on the effects of this medicine.
 Keep all appointments.